Eric Harron is Your DWI Lawyer

 A person commits the offense of DWI in Texas if they operate a vehicle in a public place while intoxicated.
 When defining intoxicated, the Texas Penal Code gives two separate definitions.
 Either (1) not having the “normal” use of your mental or physical faculties because of the introduction of alcohol or drugs, or (2) having a blood alcohol concentration of 0.08 or more.

 Who Gets Arrested For DWI In Central Texas?

 Driving While Intoxicated (DWI) arrests in the Austin, TX area largely fall into two categories.
 First, and in my opinion, most frequently, you have police arresting innocent citizens who may have had a few drinks but have not lost the normal use of their mental or physical faculties.
 Second, you have people who are legitimately intoxicated and have made the unfortunate mistake of getting behind the wheel.
 In either case, all counties in Texas take DWI cases extremely seriously.
 You need to be prepared to mount an aggressive defense to protect your criminal record and your freedom.
-Which is why having an agressive DWI lawyer behind is important.
+Which is why having an aggressive DWI lawyer behind you is important.